|Airman & Family Readiness Center|

 Emergency Assistance: Offers interest-free loans and grants on a case-by-case basis to assist with a financial emergency.

 Bundles for Babies: Financial planning for expectant parents.
-Open to all ranks and services, but only active duty Air Force, Navy, Coast Guard and Marine Corps families may receive an AFAS bundle valued at more than $75.
+Open to all ranks and services, but only active duty Air Force families may receive a gift card of $50.
 Held quarterly.

 Car Care Because We Care: This program is for deployed families and provides a cash-equivalent voucher for a primary vehicle covering basic maintenance services.
 Includes an oil/filter change and may include lubrication and a vehicle safety check on a modest grant basis.